debt free life guide

 This is entirely a personal decision – but there are a few guidelines to help you decide, read on to learn more.

-Think of one of the worst-case emergencies – for most people this is loss of employment.
+Think of one of the worst-case emergencies – for most people, this is loss of employment.
 If that happened to you due to layoff, termination, disability, or by choice, and you didn’t have another job lined up – you need an Emergency Fund to cover your mandatory expenses for up to a few months.
-Other things that you can cover with your emergency fund are emergency car repairs, an emergency vet bill, emergency plumbing, or other urgent home issues that cannot be delayed.
+You can cover other things with your emergency fund, like emergency car repairs, a vet bill, emergency plumbing, or other urgent home issues that cannot be delayed.

-Having an emergency fund makes all of these more of a minor inconvenience, as you get the peace of mind knowing it will be covered, and you won’t have to go into more debt to pay for it.
+Having an emergency fund makes all of these more of a minor inconvenience, as you get the peace of mind of knowing it will be covered and you won’t have to go into more debt to pay for it.

-How you get a number for yourself is by adding up your monthly costs for your rent, insurance, car, food, utilities, phone, internet, and any other things you can’t be without – and multiply it by the number of months you want to cover.
+You get a number for yourself by adding up your monthly costs for your rent, insurance, car, food, utilities, phone, internet, and any other things you can’t be without – and multiply it by the number of months you want to cover.

 Learn Debt Payoff Methods